Purr-ide Post: Are Gay Cats a Thing?

 “Our mom was very popular.
 VEEEEEERY popular!”
 Photo by The Lucky Neko

-This strategy may help prevent aggression from male cats toward the female’s kittens.
-Because the kittens could be their offspring, the tomcats are less likely to try to kill the kittens in an attempt to prevent the female from focusing her resources on kittens from another male.
+According to most sources, this strategy may prevent aggression from male cats toward the female’s kittens.
+Because the kittens could be their offspring, the tomcats are less likely to kill the kittens in an attempt to prevent the female from focusing her resources on kittens from another male.

-Because of this reproductive strategy, it’s not typical that cats would pair bond for life like many humans do.
-More typically, females will live in loose association with other female cats (often ones they are related to) and help each other raise their kittens.
-There may be male cats that wander in and out or that stick closely to one colony, but they’re usually not sticking with one other cat for life if there are multiple females around.
+Because female cats try to keep their kittens alive by having many different baby daddies, it’s not typical that cats would pair bond for life like many humans do.
+More typically, females will live in loose association with other female cats (often genetic relatives) and help each other raise their kittens.
+There may be male cats that wander in and out or that stick closely to one colony, but they’re usually not sticking with one other cat for life.

 TL;DR: Cats are swingers.

-This explains why most studies on cat behavior focus on singular encounters and why you’ll notice above I didn’t talk about long term pairs of cats in homosexual pairings.
-We wouldn’t expect to see such pairings in heterosexual cats so seeing homosexual pairings is even less likely.
+Because of cats’ free loving lifestyles, most studies on cat behavior focus on singular encounters.
+You’ll notice I didn’t talk about long term pairs of cats in homosexual pairings.
+We wouldn’t expect to see such pairings in heterosexual cats so seeing homosexual life pairings is even less likely.
 That’s not to say it can’t or hasn’t happened, but it’s not typical of cat behavior.

 Anthropromor-what?